ovn-org/ovn/Documentation/intro/index.rst

 Getting Started
 ===============

-How to get started with Open vSwitch.
+How to get started with the Open Virtual Network (OVN).

 .. toctree::
    :maxdepth: 2